DomenicF/dict-cli-en/README.md

 After that, obtain your API credentials from <https://developer.oxforddictionaries.com/>.

-Next, copy the `.env.example` file provided in this package to `.env` and insert your credentials.
+Next, navigate to your `/usr/lib/node_modules/dict-cli-en` directory and copy the .env.example file to .env and fill in your credentials.

 ## Usage example